 “Named by Greater Vancouver Water Board, after Herbert Mahlon Burwell (1863 – 1925).
 Born and educated in London, Ontario, where he received a commission as a Dominion Land Surveyor and an Ontario Land Surveyor .
 Arrived in Vancouver in the fall of 1887, and in the spring of 1888 joined the firm of Gardener & Hermon, which had been established in late 1886.
 In the spring of 1906 Mr. Burwell’s firm were employed by the City of Vancouver to take charge of their water supply.
 Mr. Burwell had personal charge of the new joint main on Capilano Creek, from the intake to the first narrows (sic), and built the intake and settling basins.
 In 1913 Mr. Burwell retired from the firm of Hermon & Burwell, but continued to practise as a consulting engineer until his death 30 July 1925, age 62.
 A great lover of the outdoors, Mr. Burwell wrote many articles about fishing on the streams and lakes of BC; he was an authority on that branch of sport.”

-The trail, up to that point, had gained just 220 metres in elevation over seven kilometres, but was soon destined to change markedly, as over the next 5 kms we would be rising over 1100 metres more.
+The trail, up to that point, had gained just 220 metres in elevation over seven kilometres, but that was soon destined to change markedly, as over the next five kilometres we would be rising over 1100 metres.
 It was time to wake up in earnest, as the sounds of Norvan Creek murmured in the background.

 Leaving the hemlock grove we climbed upward and across a rocky gully toward Norvan Meadows.

-Norvan Meadows are somewhat deceptively named; they are not meadows in the true sense but rather an area razed clean by a considerable avalanche in 1998 that tore out a large section of forest.
+Norvan Meadows are somewhat deceptively named.
+They are not meadows in the true sense of the word, but rather an area razed clean by a considerable avalanche in 1998 that tore out a large section of forest.
 It was followed by a massive flood that took out the old Norvan Creek Bridge far below.
 Nature’s power can be devastating at times!
 The results though, are picturesque, if you ask me.

 The track into the subalpine region continued, as we neared the turnoff for Norvan Pass, a familiar stop for us.

-Some of the Mountain Hemlocks near the pass were definitely in the ancient category, perhaps as old as 400 years.
+Some of the Mountain Hemlocks near the pass were definitely in the ancient category, perhaps older than five hundred years.
 The sun, too, had now burst into prominence and was doing its best to slow us down on that ideal summer morning.

 Nevertheless, we kept up our pace, bolstered by a snack or two, in hopes we could attain the ridge as early as possible.